HUMMINGBIRD HABITAT

 -

-Create both sun and shade areas in your garden as they need a place to rest as well as a place to build nests
+Hummingbirds need both sun and shade areas in your garden as they need a place to rest as well as a place to build nests.
+They usually build their intricate nests in dense shrubs or on branches of trees, away from many predators.

 Hummingbird’s Favorite Flowers: